target/cloudpunch/docs/configuration.md

 - `o, --output` - Specify an output file to save processed results to

+- `-s, --stat` - Stat from test to graph (graph format only)

+- `-t, --test` - Name of the CloudPunch test to graph (graph format only).
+By default all tests will be graphed

+- `-j, --job` - Name of the FIO job to graph (FIO test and graph format only)

+- `--summary` - Convert over time results to summary results

 - `--raw` - Do not convert numbers to human readable format.
 By default 3000 would be converted to 3 K

+- `--open` - Open the generated HTML graph file after creation (graph format only)

 ## Master Command-line Options